Cardinals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 14 doubles, seven home runs, 22 walks and 23 RBI (55 total hits).
-He has stolen six bases.
+- Freeman has collected 57 hits with 14 doubles, a triple, eight home runs and 22 walks.
+He has driven in 27 runs with six stolen bases.

-- Freeman will look for his eighth straight game with a hit in this matchup.
-In his last 10 outings he is batting .325 with four doubles, two home runs, five walks and nine RBI.
+- Freeman will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is batting .375 with four doubles, a triple, three home runs, five walks and 13 RBI.

 Freeman Recent Games